1. How do Gilt Funds work?

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.

 Many a time investing in gilt funds might be a jittery activity.
-In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
+In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Invest.
 You can invest in hand-picked funds in a hassle free and paperless manner.